MarketingPipeline/Scriptor.js/.github/TO-DO.md

 - [ ] Fix Carot Position Points / Make Improvements

 - [ ] Add tests for match replacements, inserts etc.

+- [ ] Improve feature to call custom functions
+   - [ ] Custom functions do NOT add new text to editor (as of right now)